container-storage-interface/spec/spec.md

 This operation MUST be idempotent.
 If a volume corresponding to the specified volume `name` already exists, is accessible from `accessibility_requirements`, and is compatible with the specified `capacity_range`, `volume_capabilities` and `parameters` in the `CreateVolumeRequest`, the Plugin MUST reply `0 OK` with the corresponding `CreateVolumeResponse`.

+Plugins MAY create 3 types of volumes:

+- Empty volumes.
+When plugin supports `CREATE_DELETE_VOLUME` optional capability.
+- From an existing snapshot.
+When plugin supports `CREATE_DELETE_VOLUME` and `CREATE_DELETE_SNAPSHOT` optional capabilities.
+- From an existing volume.
+When plugin supports cloning, and reports the optional capabilities `CREATE_DELETE_VOLUME` and `CLONE_VOLUME`.

 ```protobuf
 message CreateVolumeRequest {
   // The suggested name for the storage space.
 This field is REQUIRED.